 But one more step could be taken—and it was.
 By adding aspherical correction, the performance of the SFX objectives could be fully realized.
 The spherical optics of the Standard TS-160 were—and still are—perfectly suited for use with the Macro and Micro HM objectives.
 In fact, most all sample macro and micro images shown on the regular TS-160 page were taken with a Standard spherically-equipped TS-160 model.
 But the performance of the TS-160 with the SFX objectives is best attained when aspherical correction is incorporated in the Main Body.
 All TS-160 modules bearing the ROBUSTO designation are aspherically-equipped.

 But better optics for Cine also suggested incorporating better mechanics as well.
 Clearly, the aspherically-equipped TS-160 deserved being supported by some of the finest, most precise MECHANICS that have already been used on Infinity’s world-class K-series long-distance microscopes.
 A degree of unsurpassed refinement.
 In the process, we added high quality all-metal parts that can withstand even the most rigorous day to day usage.
 And, as if that were not enough, we provided TS-160 ROBUSTO with the POTENTIALS for future accessories and capabilities already planned but yet to be announced.

 The TS-160 ROBUSTO handles silkily yet with authority, retaining all the unique features of the original and more.
 It has the literal robustness to utilize Mirror Diverters or Beamsplitters so that TWO cameras can be mounted on it.
 And the interchangeability to be used with ALL camera formats used in cinematography.
 Finally, the mark of a full ROBUSTO system is that 0.8mm pitch gearing is built-in for industry-standard follow-focus motor drives.

 But we also found that some Cine applications could benefit by offering a lighter-weight version of the full ROBUSTO.
-So, we created a ROBUSTO-Lite model— a “hybrid” of sorts.
-It is intended for MOST future ROBUSTO accessories and capabilities, yet retains compactness and light weight for macro out in the field.
+So, we created a ROBUSTO-Lite model.
+It does everything the larger model does, yet retains compactness and light weight for macro out in the field.
 In fact, many will find that having both main body types will prove useful for meeting a slew of assignments.